ibm-cloud-docs/appid/cd-users.md

 1. If your users are [assigned roles](/docs/services/appid?topic=appid-access-control), be sure to create the roles and scopes in your new instance of {{site.data.keyword.appid_short_notm}}.

+  The roles and scopes must be created exactly as they were in the previous instance with the same spellings.
+  {: tip}

 2. Optional: Users are imported with a new Cloud Directory identifier.
 If your app references the Cloud Directory identifier in any way, you can choose to create a custom attribute and adjust your application to call the attribute instead of the identifier directly.